-Maggie Whyte from Newcastle won the third, 2011, competition, judged by Colin Will and her pamphlet will be published in May 2013.
+Maggie Whyte from Newcastle won the third, 2011, competition, judged by Colin Will and her pamphlet, No Mud, No Lotus was published in May 2013.

 Sara Park sadly died in September 2010, after a brief illness.
 In October 2011 Diamond Twig published her poetry collection, Inviolate and at the same time Red Squirrel Press published her short story collection, Edith Popkiss Laughed Out Loud, both edited by Kathleen Kenny.

 The first Sara Park Annual Short Story Competition was launched in October 2012, the judges are Kathleen Kenny and Ellen Phethean.
-The deadline is 30 April, for details of how to enter and full rules go to the 'more info' links below.
+For details of how to enter and full rules go to the 'more info' links below.